paulchen/kotlin-rocket-bot/README.md

 `docker run -it -v /etc/kotlin-rocket-bot:/config kotlin-rocket-bot:latest`

-A systemd unit file for launching the bot could look like this:
+To create a systemd unit file for launching the bot, you can take use of the script `misc/start.sh`.
+Adapt it to your needs (e.g. modify paths) and create a systemd unit file like this one:

 ```[Unit]
 Description=kotlin-rocket-bot